-How to get your business license (A guide for all 50 US states)
+How to get your business license: A guide for all 50 U.S. states

-If you’re getting your business off the ground, one of the first things you’ll need to do is get all the appropriate licenses and permits so you can operate legally.
-The bad news is that this often involves a stack of paperwork.
-The good news?
-We’re here to walk you through it—as simply as possible.
+If you’re getting your new business off the ground, one of the first things you’ll need to do is get all the appropriate licenses and permits so you can operate legally.

 Quick Index